telerik/maui-docs/controls/treeview/selection.md

 ## Setting the selected item

-The ListView provides the `SelectedItem` (`object`) property, which specifies the last selected item of the ListView.
+The TreeView provides the `SelectedItem` (`object`) property, which specifies the last selected item of the ListView.

 >important For the Treeview Selected Item example refer to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) TreeView -> Selection category.